 The spray gun also offers a more professional finish.
 You won’t see the marks of errors and each individual stroke that went into the paint job.
 They also make sure to get the bed liner into every nook and cranny.

 It also comes down to the type of gun, nozzle and if the gun you choose has a regulator.
+Overall, it depends on personal preference on what you think is best to use.

 How to Prepare Your Truck for the DIY Bedliner